xtrul/motioncam-player/README.md

   video packets were written.
 - You can override the detected CFA pattern at runtime by pressing the number keys `1`‑`4` which map to **BGGR**, **RGGB**, **GBRG**, and **GRBG** respectively.
+- Press `M` to toggle between bilinear and variable gradient demosaicing.
+  Variable gradient is the default for all export and preview paths.

 ### GPU ProRes Conversion